 After stages as a permanent member of the »Junge Deutsche Philharmonie« (federal student orchestra »Young German Philharmonic«), substitute in the Konzerthausorchester Berlin and a member of the Orchestra Academy of the Staatskapelle Weimar, now, I am the associated Principal Cellist of the Oldenburg State Orchestra (Germany), as well as a soloist and chamber musician.

-My specialty is obviously the cello and hi-res recording, so don't hesitate to contact me if you need customized cello music.
+My specialty is to record the sound of my cello (Salomon, Paris 1764) in hi-res quality, so don't hesitate to contact me if you need customized cello music.
 If you have a written/full composed part, I will follow it – but if you don't I will improvise.

 For more informations, feel free to visit my website www.fabianboreck.de